mattermost-community/mattermost-plugin-servicenow-virtual-agent/docs/servicenow_setup.md

 ## 5. Setting up trusted domains for file uploads
   - Navigate to **sys_cs_provider_application.list > VA Bot to Bot Provider Application**.
   - Add your Mattermost URL in the "Trusted media domain" field.
   **Note-** The Provider Channel Identity form may not show the Trusted media domains field.
-Click on the menu icon in top left and select "Configure -> Form Layout" to make it visible before proceeding to add trusted domains.
+Click on the menu icon in the top left and select "Configure -> Form Layout" to make it visible before adding trusted domains.